jsom1/jsom1.github.io/_walkthroughs/Knife.md

     exit
 ``````

+This script won't give us a reverse shell but it simplifies the use of the *zerodiumsystem()* command.
+We don't have to alter the request's header anymore and will be able to enter commands interactively.
+Let's try it out.
 We download or copy this script on our Kali machine (I named it *php_8.1.0-dev-backdoor.py*) and execute it:

 <div class="img_container">
 ![shell]({{https://jsom1.github.io/}}/_images/htb_knife_shell.png)
 </div>

-We now have a simple shell in which we can use some basic commands, but we can't change directory (we can still see content with commands such as *ls /var/www/html*, but it's not very convenient).
+We now have a simple "shell" in which we can use some basic commands, but we can't change directory (we can still see content with commands such as *ls /var/www/html*, but it's not very convenient).
 Let's still perform a very basic manual enumeration to see if we can get something.
-The reason is that I tried to use another exploit supposed to give a proposer reverse shell but it didn't work.
+The reason is that I tried to use another exploit supposed to give a proper reverse shell, but it didn't work.
 Among the few simple commands we can try, it is always good to check what the current can do with the command *sudo -l*:

 <div class="img_container">
 ![james permissions]({{https://jsom1.github.io/}}/_images/htb_knife_shell.png)
 </div>

 We see he can run the command */usr/bin/knife* as root, without providing a password.
 We can inspect this file with the command *cat /usr/bin/knife*.
 I'm not sure about what this script does.
 There are many ruby gems listed, and it seems like it performs dependencies checks.\\
-I'm not sure so I'll just try to run that script as sudo:
+I'm not sure but it doesn't look suspicious so I'll just try to run that script as sudo:

 <div class="img_container">
 ![knife]({{https://jsom1.github.io/}}/_images/htb_knife_knife.png)
 </div>

 We have to provide one sub-command among those listed on the image.
 I tried for example *sudo ./usr/bin/knife config show* and *sudo ./usr/bin/knife user list*.
 It works but it's not very useful.
-There are commands Google services, Azure, SSH, SSL, and so on...
+There are commands for Google services, Azure, SSH, SSL, and so on...
 In doesn't look like to be a custom script but rather a tool.
 Let's google */usr/bin/knife* to see if we can find more info.\\
 Apparently, **Knife** is a command-line DevOps tool that provides an interface between a local chef-repo and the **Chef** Infra Server.
 I didn't know what Chef was, so here's what I found: Chef is a configuration management tool that offers a means of defining infrastructure as code that can be deployed onto multiple servers.
 It also includes automatic configuration and maintenance.
 It supports various platforms such as AWS, GCP, OpenStack, and so on.\\

 After seearching in the doc (https://docs.chef.io/workstation/knife_exec/), I found we can run ruby scripts or ruby code with the syntax *knife exec /path/to/script_file* or *knife exec -E 'ruby code'*.
-Let's try to get a reverse shell.
+Let's try to get a reverse shell:

 <div class="img_container">
 ![fail]({{https://jsom1.github.io/}}/_images/htb_knife_fail.png)
 </div>

 I looked for this error but couldn't find anything.
-However, we're trying here to get but we never specified our IP/port (I found those Ruby shell commands on the internet).
+Could it be because the command is passed through *zerodiumsystem()* and it can't work this way?
 Maybe we should get back to our initial attempt of getting a reverse shell via the *zerodiumsystem()* command and try with another payload:

 <div class="img_container">
 ![Burp]({{https://jsom1.github.io/}}/_images/htb_knife_burp8.png)